 Which credit card issuers don’t offer instant credit card numbers?

-There are some credit card issuers that just don’t offer card information before the physical card arrives in the mail.
-The big-name creditors you won’t see this service from include: Alliant Credit Union, Discover, Navy Federal Credit Union, and Wells Fargo.
+Some credit card companies just don’t offer card information before the physical card arrives in the mail.
+The big-name issuers you won’t see this service from include: Alliant Credit Union, Discover, Navy Federal Credit Union, and Wells Fargo.

 While their policies may change in the future, as of right now, you’ll have to wait at least a few days until you’re approved to start using your account.

 Always remember that approval is based on credit history and credit scores.
-Make sure your credit score is in order before you apply to avoid dinging your credit for nothing.
+So make sure your credit score is in order before you apply to avoid dinging your credit for nothing.

 Applying for a credit card doesn’t have to mean waiting an entire week or two for your card to show up before you can actually start using it.
 By browsing the credit card offers above and focusing on the ones you’re most likely to get approved for, you can receive immediate access to your credit card.